Freddie Oversteegen was just 14 years old when she became an assassin for the Dutch resistance during the German occupation of the Netherlands.

 Drawing the line

 When asked about the attacks against soldiers and collaborators, Freddie described them as a “necessary evil.”
-However, the three women assassins did have to draw the line at one point.
+The three women assassins did have to draw the line at one point.

 The resistance had asked the women to help take the children of a senior Nazi officer hostage.
-The children were to be exchanged for captured members of the Dutch resistance, but if the negotiations soured, they would have to be killed.
+They planned to exchange the children for captured members of the Dutch resistance.
+But if the negotiations soured, they would have to kill them.

 At this point, Freddie, Truus, and Hannie refused to carry out the mission.
 “We are no Hitlerites.
 Resistance fighters don’t murder children,” Freddie told one interviewer.

 Once the war was over, Freddie remained the quieter of the two Oversteegen sisters.
-Truus would go on to become an artist and gave lectures about her time during the years of Dutch resistance.
+Truus became an artist and gave lectures about her time in the Dutch resistance.

 It was only in 2014 that Freddie was really recognised for her efforts during the resistance.
-She and Truus were awarded the Mobilization War Cross by Dutch Prime Minister Mark Rutte.
-Her son, Remi, described the moment as a highlight in his mother’s life.
+Dutch Prime Minister Mark Rutte awarded her and Truus the Mobilisation War Cross.
+Her son, Remy, described the moment as a highlight in his mother’s life.
 Streets in Haarlem were even named after Freddie and her sister.

 In an interview with VICE, Freddie said that once the war ended, she coped by “getting married and having babies.”
 However, her son, Remi, believes the war never stopped for his mother.
 In an interview with NH Nieuws, he claimed that “The war actually lasted 80 years for Freddie.”